Game Show Winnings Cap

 - Early ITV in the 1950s didn't have any limits on game show prizes.
 This meant that accounting for inflation, the top prize of the earlier British version The 64,000 Question of 64,000 sixpence (£1,600), later 64,000 shillings (£3,200), were worth considerably more in 1990 (at about £16,000 and £32,000) than the top prize of the then-new revival.

 - To ensure the combined value of cash and prizes didn't get over the limit, Family Fortunes originally awarded only a fixed prize for Big Money, regardless of whatever points had been scored beforehand.
 Like The $64,000 Question, the Big Money prize was £1500 for the first episode of the series, and in any episode where the prize had been won the week before, and £3000 in any week where the prize had not been won.

 - Sale of the Century's derisory prizes became such a joke that successful contestants were invited to play the Australian Sale for bigger prizes.

 - The Price Is Right in its early days offered much cheaper prizes than the American original.
 Despite this, the IBA still forced it off the air for repeatedly breaching the prize limits.

-- Japan has a nationwide cap set at 2 million yen (currently just under US$25,000 / £15,000 as of April 2011) per person and 10 million yen total for a prize split among five or more players.
+- Japan has a nationwide cap set at 2 million yen (currently around $18,455 / £12,755 as of May 2016) per person and 10 million yen total for a prize split among five or more players (about $92,277 / £63,888).
 As a result, even single-player shows like Millionaire have the contestant bring along four friends and/or family members with whom to split the prize.